george24601/notes/mgmt/build_team.md

 They take pride in being human shields, absorbing or deflecting heat from inside and outside the company, doing all manner of boring and silly tasks, and battling idiots and slights that make life harder than necessary on their people.

-  But sometimes good bosses face senior leaders and powerful groups that cram bad ideas down everyone’s throat.
-When your people’s performance or well-being is threatened by idiocy from on high, you need to decide whether to comply or resist, depending on what will help them—and you—most.
-Sometimes the political costs of defiance are too high, and sometimes seemingly idiotic directives turn out to be useful.

-it’s important for managers to sit down with their team members and lay out a path for growth.
+It’s important for managers to sit down with their team members and lay out a path for growth.
 One on ones are a perfect time to do this, and ensure there’s a time for follow up much sooner than the next review cycle.

 they found that people with a mentor to help develop them were much more likely to stick around